iterative/katacoda-scenarios/get-started/stages/01-build-a-stage.md

 > whether dependencies or > outputs have _changed_ and does not read and write
 > these files.

-`dvc run` executes the command provided as the final argument.
-We created a stage named `prepare` that depends on `prepare.py` and `data.xml`.
+By default `dvc run` executes the command provided as the final argument.
+(You can set `--no-exec` option to prevent it from running.)
+With the above command we created a stage named `prepare` that depends on `prepare.py` and `data.xml`.
 So if any one of these change, DVC will run this stage to obtain `data/prepared` directory.

 DVC stores stage configuration in `dvc.yaml` files.
 These files are